We compare what's there to find the best deals for you.

 Flights to Barbados take around eight hours and 40 minutes from London; a few inflight flicks and a little snooze and you’ve landed within earshot of the warm Bajan accent and within sight of a pristine white-sand beach.

 Barbados flights land on the sun-baked tarmac of Grantley Adams International Airport (BGI), the largest airport in the eastern Caribbean.
-The airport sits on the island's southeast corner, nine miles from the colonial architecture and rum shops of capital Bridgetown.
+The airport sits on the island's southeast corner, 16 miles from the colonial architecture and rum shops of capital Bridgetown.

 Find out how to get from the airport to your accommodation on our “getting around Barbados” page and “Barbados car hire” page.

 While palm-studded images of the Caribbean paint a luxurious getaway, it is certainly possible to get cheap flights to Barbados.

 British Airways, Virgin Atlantic, Thomson Airways and Thomas Cook all run direct flights to Barbados from the UK.
 British Airways flies from London Gatwick 12 times a week, while Virgin Atlantic flies daily from London and weekly from Manchester.

 Thomson Airways operates seasonal flights between Barbados and a number of British airports, including Birmingham, Cardiff and Newcastle.

 Thomas Cook Airlines serves a variety of regional airports with Barbados flights throughout the year from London Heathrow, Birmingham and Manchester.
 It couldn’t be easier to book your flights to Barbados in 2018!